ssk101/classic-eq-mapper/README.md

   "logFile": "<full name of your target character's log file", "defaultContinent": "<e.g. antonica>",
   "defaultMap": "<e.g. grobb>",
-  "debug": false // shows a green dot where 0, 0 should be }
+  "debug": false /* true shows a green dot where 0, 0 should be */ }
 ```